Can a trustee be removed in California?

 The petition must include:

-- Specific allegations justifying removal with references to supporting evidence
+• Specific allegations with supporting evidence

 3. Serving Notice to All Interested Parties